CobayaSampler/cobaya/DEVEL.rst

 The sampler (MCMC, PolyChord, etc.) does not need to know about to which likelihood understands and make use of each particular parameter.
 It is the :class:`likelihood.LikelihoodCollection` class who is responsible for passing the parameters around to the likelihoods (and to the theory code).
 Since, as we said above, more than one likelihood may share a parameter, the parameters cannot be separated in blocks trivially.
 Thus, we have to choose between

 a) blocking the parameters per likelihood (blocks could have a non-trivial intersection),
-b) pass all the parameters to each likelihoods, and let each likelihood recognise their own parameters.
+b) pass all the parameters to each likelihoods, and let each likelihood recognize their own parameters.

 .. note::
-   Whatever the choice, we need each likelihood to be able to recognise its own parameters.
+   Whatever the choice, we need each likelihood to be able to recognize its own parameters.
 But they do, since they have been defined in the respective ``defaults.yaml`` file (or for external likelihoods, they can be extracted using Python's *introspection* capabilities).

 The complicated bits that could make us decide between one approach or the other are: